csc-training/parallel-prog/openmp/docs/03-OpenMP-reduction.md

 }
 ```

+# OpenMP execution controls {.section}

 # Execution controls

-* Sometimes a part of parallel region should be executed only by the master thread or by a single thread at time
+- Sometimes a part of parallel region should be executed only by the
+  master thread or by a single thread at time
     - IO, initializations, updating global values, etc.
     - Remember the synchronization!
-* OpenMP provides clauses for controlling the execution of code blocks
+- OpenMP provides clauses for controlling the execution of code blocks

 # Failing example